ygua699/week02lab-git/README.md

 ## Build & Run project on GitHub ##

-To see the result of building and running tests on Github, go do the Action tab.
+To see the results of building and running tests on Github (using the "**submission**" branch only), go to the Action tab.
 GitHub Action is the CI-CD (continuous integration - continuous deployment) pipeline provided by GitHub.
 It is similar to other CI-CD pipeline platforms, e.g. Travis CI or Jenkins.
 In this project, there is a workflow already defined namely Github Classroom, as shown in the figure below.
 Every time code is pushed to the repository, this workflow will be queued to execute automatically.
 When this workflow runs successfully (as shown below), the exercise is complete.

 ![](src/resources/test-success.png)